Ascend/ascend-deployer/README.en.md

    - Software-specific installation
      `./install.sh --install=<package_name>`
      You can run the `./install.sh --help` command to view the options of <package_name>.
 Example command:
-     `./install.sh --install=npu //Install the driver and firmware.`
+     `./install.sh --install=sys_pkg,python375,npu //Install system packages and python3.7.5 and driver and firmware.`
      Notes:
-     - Installation sequence: driver > firmware > CANN software package (such as the Toolkit and nnrt), or npu > CANN software package.
+     - Installation sequence: sys_pkg > python375 > npu(driver and firmware) > CANN software package(such as the Toolkit and nnrt) > AI framework(pytorch、tensorflow、mindspore).
-     - After the driver or firmware is installed, run the `reboot` command to restart the device for the driver and firmware to take effect.
+     - After the driver or firmware is installed, maybe you need run the `reboot` command to restart the device for the driver and firmware to take effect.
      - Some components require runtime dependencies.
 For example, PyTorch requires the Toolkit to provide runtime dependencies, TensorFlow and npubridge require TFPlugin to provide runtime dependencies, and mindspore_ascend require driver and toolkit to provide runtime dependencies.
      - All the installation of Python libraries must first install Python 3.7.5, such as python, tensorflow, Mindstore, etc.
      - Mindspore-ascend needs to install the driver and toolkit of its version for normal use.
 Please refer to the official website of [mindspore](https://mindspore.cn/install) for software supporting instructions。